JorisPaarde/my-vegan-recipes/README.md

 - Register as a new user
 - View recipies other people posted
 - See most liked recipies on top
-- See which recipes i liked
+- See which recipes i liked (needs registration)
 - Search: - recipies by ingredient
           - by name
 - filter by category (dropdown)